‘It’s Redneck Envy’: Dave Ramsey Defends Billionaires’ Yachts With Ratio Logic

 © Photo by Anna Webber/Getty Images for SiriusXM

 On a recent episode of Ramsey Everyday Millionaires, a caller asked whether a boat costing more than his annual income was too expensive.
-The host pivoted to defend Mark Zuckerberg’s estimated 300-foot yacht, valued at “a billion, half a billion, something like that” against “hundreds of billions” in wealth, then aimed at his own audience.
+The host pivoted to defend Mark Zuckerberg’s 387-foot superyacht, a Feadship-built vessel called Launchpad valued at roughly $300 million, against the billionaire’s “hundreds of billions” in wealth, then turned his attention to his own audience.
 “No one should ever have a car that nice.
 There’s starving children somewhere.
 Like your car caused children to starve.
 Would you shut up?”
 He labeled the impulse “redneck envy” and mocked “oversaved people that think they’re Jesus” who believe “the only car you can drive and still be holy is a ’93 Camry.”

-The stakes for the reader are concrete.
-If you judge purchases by the price tag rather than the ratio, you make two predictable mistakes.
+The stakes for any reader are concrete.
+Judge purchases by price tag rather than by ratio, and two predictable mistakes follow.
 You either deny yourself purchases you can easily afford and die with a portfolio you never used, or you copy what wealthy people buy without copying the balance sheet underneath it and end up house-poor, boat-poor, or truck-poor.

 The ratio is right, the threshold is what’s missing

 Ramsey’s framing is mathematically sound.
 A purchase’s pain is a function of what percentage of your wealth and income it consumes.
-Run the Zuckerberg math.
-A $500 million yacht against a $200 billion net worth is roughly 0.25% of wealth.
-The equivalent proportional purchase for someone with a $500,000 net worth is a $1,250 jet ski.
-For someone with a $100,000 net worth, it is a $250 kayak.
+Run the Zuckerberg math: a $300 million yacht against a net worth hovering around $200 billion is roughly 0.15% of wealth.
+The proportional equivalent for someone with a $500,000 net worth is a $750 jet ski.
+For someone with a $100,000 net worth, it is a $150 kayak.

 That is the lens.
 Now apply it to the toys most readers actually consider.
-A $90,000 pickup truck purchased by someone with a $250,000 net worth represents 36% of everything they own on wheels that loses value every month.
+A $90,000 pickup truck purchased by someone with a $250,000 net worth represents 36% of everything they own on wheels, and it loses value every month.
 The same $90,000 truck purchased by someone with a $4 million net worth represents about 2%.
-Identical sticker.
-Wildly different financial event.
+Identical sticker price, wildly different financial event.

-Ramsey’s own long-standing rule of thumb makes the threshold explicit: the total value of all motorized things you own, cars, boats, motorcycles, RVs, should not exceed half your annual gross income.
+Ramsey’s own long-standing rule makes the threshold explicit: the total value of all motorized things you own (cars, boats, motorcycles, RVs) should not exceed half your annual gross income.
 On a $120,000 household income, that caps your combined toy fleet at $60,000.
 On a $60,000 income, the cap is $30,000.
 The reason is depreciation.
 Anything with a motor loses value, so the more of your income tied up in those assets, the more of your wages are quietly evaporating each year.

 The variable: liquid net worth, not paper net worth